This article has been reviewed and updated as of April 28, 2021.

 It’s interesting that study participants chose roughly seven symptoms to track (with a minimum of three and a maximum of 10).

 “Rheumatologic conditions are complex and multifaceted in nature,” says Louis Tharp, executive director of GHLF.
 “In order to get a full picture of how they’re doing, patients may need to track more than just a single domain, like only pain, or only fatigue, or only depression.
 Tracking many different kinds of PROs over time, via an app like ArthritisPower, can give you a better sense of how your disease is affecting your health, mood, and lifestyle.”

-While most PROs selected were used consistently over time, one PRO — RA flare — had a noticeable drop-off.
-While nearly 78 percent of those with rheumatoid arthritis selected this PRO to track at the start of the study, only about 15 percent were still using it after month three.
+While most PROs selected were used consistently over time, one PRO — rheumatoid arthritis (RA flare) — had a noticeable drop-off.
+Although nearly 78 percent of those with rheumatoid arthritis selected this PRO to track at the start of the study, only about 15 percent were still tracking it after month three.
 More research is needed to understand why participants didn’t keep tracking this measure over time.

 Mental Health Symptoms Matter Too

 In the initial study, many patients said they wanted to track mental health-related symptoms, like depression, anxiety, applied cognition abilities (“brain fog”), and anger.
+In fact, 83 percent of participants selected at least one mental health symptoms to measure across all study time points.
 Sleep was another popular PRO that many patients wanted to track.

 The percentage of patients who chose to track these mental health measures stayed fairly steady throughout the three-month study period.
-For example, about 54 to 55 percent of patients were tracking depression at the study start and at months one, two, and three.
+For example, 54 percent of patients were tracking depression at the study start and at months one, two, and three.